RCVS Council endorses reforms to veterinary education and graduate support

 The consultation, which itself was a recommendation of the 2016 joint RCVS and British Veterinary Association (BVA) Vet Futures Action Plan, garnered a total of 3,686 individual responses and 38 organisational responses in the first stage.
 The profession-wide consultation was then followed up with 28 one-to-one interviews and seven focus groups involving 50 individuals.

-Dr Linda Prescott-Clements, (pictured right) our Director of Education, said: “The consultation concerned a complex series of proposals on some important issues that had been identified in terms of veterinary graduates struggling to adapt to life in practice and how support mechanisms for those graduates might be strengthened – and so we are grateful for the responses and feedback we received from the profession.
+Dr Linda Prescott-Clements, (pictured) our Director of Education, said: “The consultation concerned a complex series of proposals on some important issues that had been identified in terms of veterinary graduates struggling to adapt to life in practice and how support mechanisms for those graduates might be strengthened – and so we are grateful for the responses and feedback we received from the profession.

 “The comments that we received on the proposals for the Day One Competences and Professional Development Phase were clear in largely supporting our proposed direction of travel and, as a result, recommendations and detailed proposals for both of these areas were developed by our Graduate Outcomes Working Group and Education Committee, and have now been approved by Council.